Bible John: Peter Tobin

 Tobin has since been eliminated as a suspect by police.
 Although often reported that Tobin moved from Glasgow to Brighton after the 1969 murders, he in fact relocated from Glasgow to Brighton with his fiancée, Margaret Mountney, before the second murder attributed to Bible John.
 Operation Anagram discovered that Tobin was in Brighton at the time of the final two Bible John murders.
 He had married his first wife in Brighton on 6 August 1969, 10 days before the 16 August murder of Jemima MacDonald, as recorded on their marriage certificate.
-Tobin's wife has also testified that the pair were still on their honeymoon in Brighton at the time of the murder of the second victim, and she insists he was with her at the time.
-Tobin was also in police custody regarding an unrelated crime when another of the killings occurred.
+Tobin's wife testified the pair were still on their honeymoon in Brighton at the time of the murder of the second victim, and she insists he was with her at the time.
+She has strongly criticised the theory that Tobin is Bible John.
+Tobin was in police custody regarding an unrelated crime when another of the killings occurred.
 He was also still living in Brighton at the time of the third murder, meaning he would have had to travel without his wife's knowledge to Glasgow and back from Brighton to have committed the murder of Helen Puttock.

 Tobin's DNA was checked against the semen sample for Bible John as part of Operation Anagram.
-The results of this analysis conclusively proved the bodily fluid did not source from Tobin.
-The doubts surrounding the DNA evidence notwithstanding, the police also have a record of the bite mark that was found on Helen Puttock's body which they can cross-check with Tobin's dental records, as had been done with John McInnes when he was exhumed and subsequently eliminated as a suspect in 1996.
+The results of this analysis conclusively proved the bodily fluid did not originate from Tobin.
+Wilson has questioned the DNA evidence, but the police also have a record of the bite mark that was found on Helen Puttock's wrist which they can cross-check with Tobin's dental records, as had been done with John McInnes when he was exhumed and subsequently eliminated as a suspect in 1996.
+Tobin also had a distinctive scar under his left eye at the time, and no witnesses reported Bible John as having such a scar, and Tobin was also 5 ft 6 in, much shorter than the witness accounts of Bible John.
+The key witness with Bible John in the taxi, Jean Langford, also insisted that Tobin was nothing like the man.

 David Swindle, the senior investigating officer in charge of Operation Anagram, has stated that there is no evidence to link Tobin to the Bible John murders, and Operation Anagram eventually discounted the theory.
 Swindle had previously presided over the 2002 review of the Bible John murders, four years before the initial discoveries of Tobin's murders.

-Although professor David Wilson's claimed in his 2010 book The Lost British Serial Killer that Bible John was Tobin, his co-writer for the book Paul Harrison later recanted on the claims they made in the book.
-In 2013 Harrison published a new book, instead claiming Bible John was a police officer.
+In his 2010 book The Lost British Serial Killer, the author David Wilson claimed that Peter Tobin was Bible John, but his co-writer, Paul Harrison, later recanted the claims they made in it.
+In 2013 Harrison published a new book, instead claiming that Bible John was a police officer.
+Harrison concluded: "the obnoxious little pervert that Tobin has been proven to be is not the killer referred to as Bible John".